What Is Color Grading? Learn Visual Storytelling for Video Post-Production

 There’s a lot of confusion about colour grading and colour correction.
 At their core they’re both about pushing pixels around and altering exposures and colour, but each process has a unique function.
 Colour grading is a specific part of the post-production process, and in this lesson you’ll find out exactly what it’s all about.

-Colour correction is a process where you take your clips and you match the exposure, colour temperature, and saturation so that they all relatively uniform.
+Colour correction is a process where you take your clips and you match the exposure, colour temperature, and saturation so that they all look relatively uniform.

 Colour grading is more of a creative process, where you make choices about the exposure, colour temperature, and saturation to support the emotion of the sequence and provide continuity of style and feeling.